-“Sainte Jeanne et Sainte Thérèse– Ensemble elles sont la plus belle couleur en les cieux!”
+“Sainte Jeanne et Sainte Thérèse– Ensemble elles sont les plus belles couleurs du ciel!”

-(“Saint Joan and Saint Thérèse – together they are the most beautiful color in the heavens!”)
+(“Saint Joan and Saint Thérèse – together they are the most beautiful colors in heaven!”)

 “To Jesus through Mary in the friendship and sisterly care of Sts.
 Joan and Thérèse!”

-Also, read about the proposed political arm of the Knights in my post: The Catholic and Royal Army of America.)
+Also, visit the website for the proposed political arm of the Knights in my post: The Catholic and Royal Army of America.